 This outstanding Prestwich chippy was ranked highest in Manchester in the Fry Magazine Awards this year – voted in the top 50 out of a whopping 10,500 chippies across the UK.
 Their daily fish deliveries from the Scottish coast really set their fish apart, plus, the chips here are blanched and then fried in beef dripping – just like they should be.
 It’ll tug at those nostalgic strings too with rag pudding, battered sausages, Ben Shaw’s Dandelion & Burdock and pickled eggs too.

 Chips @ No.8, 8 Clifton Rd, Prestwich, Manchester M25 3HQ

 Easily one of the city’s most famous, most loved and most impressive fish and chips shops, Tony’s tops most ‘Best Chippy’ polls across the internet.
 Is this the best chippy in Manchester?
 We’re inclined to say a big yes – if only for the sheer quality of the food, all cooked fresh and fish made to order.
 The price point is hard to beat too.
 Essentially it’s the ultimate package and if you’re looking for a no-frills fish and chips experience – Tony is your man.

 Tony’s Chippy, 3 Piercy St, Manchester M4 7HY

 Atlantic Fish Bar

-I love any establishment that had a Greek God proudly painted on their sign, and I have a particularly soft place in my heart for Atlantic Fish Bar in Chorlton.
-I think this one has to be one of the cheapest on the list- with meat pies coming in at £1.65 and portion of chips for two quid.
-All the fish is made to order and tastes so fresh with minimal soggy batter.
-It makes the perfect place to grab a bite on your way back to the tram after some heavy drinking in Chorlton and is open until midnight.
+I love any establishment that had a Greek God proudly painted on its sign, and I have a particularly soft place in my heart for Atlantic Fish Bar in Chorlton.
+I think this one has to be one of the cheapest on the list – and certainly one of the best.
+It makes for the perfect place to grab a bite on your way back to the tram after some heavy drinking in Chorlton and is open until midnight.

 0161 861 0765